Machine Learning Methods for Data Association in Multi-Object Tracking: Algorithms for Finding Optimal Assignments

 As is common with CRFs, the problem of solving for the most likely assignment hypothesis is cast as energy minimization.
 The objective to minimize is an energy function, computed by summing over the clique potentials; each potential is interpreted as contributing to the energy of the assignment hypothesis.
 Each clique consists of a set of vertices and edges, where each vertex is a pair of tracklets that could potentially be linked together.
 The corresponding labels for each vertex take values from the set $\{0, 1\}$ and indicates whether a pair of tracklets are to be linked or not.
 The energy term for each clique is decomposed into the sum of a unary term for the vertices and a pairwise term for the edges.
-In \cite{yang2011learning}, the weights $w$ are learned with the RankBoost algorithm.
+In one instance, the weights $w$ are learned with the RankBoost algorithm \cite{yang2011learning}.
 Other techniques for learning the parameters of a CRF that maximize the log-likelihood of the training data include iterative scaling algorithms \cite{Lafferty:2001:CRF:645530.655813} and gradient based techniques.
-In Section \ref{sec: learning ass costs}, we will examine the problem of learning weights for assignment costs in more detail.
+In Section~\ref{sec: learning_asgn_costs}, we will examine the problem of learning weights for assignment costs in more detail.
 The features used to construct these terms include appearance, motion, and occlusion information, among others.
 CRF and network optimization-based trackers are by nature global optimizers, and must be run with a temporal sliding-window to get near real-time performance.
-For example, in \cite{yang2012online} extensions to the generic CRF formulation are presented that enable it to run in real-time.
+For example, extensions to the generic CRF formulation have been developed that enable it to run in real-time \cite{yang2012online}.

-A CRF formulation, Near Online Multi-Target Tracking (NOMT), is proposed in \cite{choi2015near} that also builds its graph of track hypotheses using tracklets.
-The novelty of this work is in the use of an affinity measure between detections called the Aggregated Local Flow Descriptor, and in the specific form of the the unary and pairwise terms in the energy function of the CRF.
+A particular CRF formulation, Near Online Multi-Target Tracking (NOMT) \cite{choi2015near}, also builds its graph of track hypotheses using tracklets.
+The novelty of this work is in the use of an affinity measure between detections called the Aggregated Local Flow Descriptor, and in the specific form of the unary and pairwise terms in the energy function of the CRF.
 Inference in the CRF is sped up by first analyzing the structure of the graphical model so that independent subgraphs can be solved in parallel.